Did Chloë Grace Moretz Just Throw Shade at Brooklyn Beckham?

 Chelsea Lauren

-Just a few months after her split from Brooklyn Beckham, Chloe Grace Moretz opened up about the public breakup and what she's learned from it.
+Just a few months after her public split from Brooklyn Beckham, Chloe Grace Moretz opened up about the breakup and reflected on what she's learned from it.

 Back in April, the eldest son of Victoria Beckham and David Beckham was photographed kissing Playboy model Lexi Wood.
 While Beckham and Moretz had dated on and off again for years, the two had rekindled their romance about seven months prior.
 Moretz had also professed her love for Beckham via an Instagram birthday message just the month before.